BeeMou-Analyze/Capstone_Project/README.md

 ### Project Overview
 ---
-ZECH bank is a small community bank located in Indian, the bank as engaged our services to help understand the performance of its credit card bussiness line based on its performance in the last three years (2004-2006), to help the board make decision to sell or keep this bussiness line.
+Bank ZECH is a small community bank located in Indian, the bank as engaged our services to help understand the performance of its credit card bussiness line based on its performance in the last three years (2004-2006), to help the board make decision to sell or keep this bussiness line.
 In order to visualise the business operations I created a Power BI dashboard.

 ### Data Source